dzhavat/css-flexbox-cheatsheet/README.md

 * Sass
 * Scss

-Most properties also have interactive playgrounds.
+Most properties also have interactive playgrounds that are part of the cheatsheet.

 ## Settings